salahadell/Flashing-Over-Can/README.md

 2) Switch between them so if there is a problem with one of them you can switch to the other version
 3) The bootloader accepts data only from specific IDs
 ## Features will be Supported
 1) Secure the applications before sending them over the CAN to acheive confidentiality, integrity and authenticity.
-This feature will support features number (3) to prevent phishing attacks
+This feature will support feature number (3) to prevent phishing attacks
 # For full functionality check this PDF
 https://github.com/salahadell/Flashing-Over-Can/blob/main/STM32-Microcontroller-Code-Flashing-via-CAN-Communication-Protocol.pdf